jparise/jparise.github.com/_posts/2009-01-10-twisted-bonjour.markdown

 operating system's built-in Bonjour service.
 Most other operation systems don't provide native Bonjour functionality, but support is generally available via third-party packages.
-Apple provides [Bonjour for Windows][bonjour-win], and the LGPL-licensed [Avahi][avahi] runs on most other platforms.
+Apple provides [Bonjour for Windows][bonjour-win], and the LGPL-licensed [Avahi][] runs on most other platforms.

 Supporting multiple potential Bonjour interfaces can be a burden for application developers.
-Fortunately, for Python-based projects, [pybonjour][pybonjour] exists to provide a very nice [ctypes][ctypes]-based abstraction layer to all of the Bonjour-compatible libraries mentioned above.
+Fortunately, for Python-based projects, [pybonjour][] exists to provide a very nice [ctypes][]-based abstraction layer to all of the Bonjour-compatible libraries mentioned above.

 pybonjour's public API is based on "service descriptors".
 Each operation returns a service descriptor reference and signals the caller via a callback